South Africa May 28-June 2, June 2023

 Freedom Museum.
 It once was the site of the Long March to Freedom Monument.
 South Africa’s “march to freedom” has been a long and complex one.
 Growing all the time, has recently been relocated to the Maropeng Visitor Centre at the Cradle of Humankind.
 Maropeng is 111 kilometres from the OR Tambo International Airport in Johannesburg.

 This monument is currently a collection of 100 life-sized bronze statues created by various South African artists, of important figures.
-The procession starts in the 18th century, and represents the rebel chiefs and the missionaries that rebelled and helped the African tribes.
-Then, it moves through the ages, featuring key freedom fighters that made massive impacts on the faces of inequality and discrimination.
+The procession starts in the 18th century and represents the rebel chiefs and the missionaries who rebelled and helped the African tribes.
+Then, it moves through the ages, featuring key freedom fighters who made massive impacts on the faces of inequality and discrimination.
 These statues include Nelson Mandela, Walter Sisulu, Oliver Tambo, Ruth Mompati, Helen Suzman, and Miriam Makeba.

 The monument will eventually comprise more than 400 bronze statues.
 Visitors can wander amongst them, a means of unifying a nation, integrating everyone – regardless of colour, age, gender, language or culture.